Large Language Models are not Fair Evaluators: Analysis

-In the MEC strategy, we sample $k$ evidence chains and ensemble them to enhance the evaluation process.
-We conduct an analysis to examine the influence of the number of evidence chains, $k$, on the model's evaluation performance.
-As illustrated in Figure \ref{fig:mec_k}, we compared the performance of ChatGPT with different values of $k$, namely 1, 3, 5, and 7.
-The performance of the model increases and then tends to be constant or decreases slightly as $k$ becomes larger.
-Despite the slight decrease, the enhancement of the model effect by the MCE strategy is still significant at different values of $k$, illustrating the stability of the MEC strategy.
+In the MEC and BPC strategy, we sample $k$ evaluation results for each query prompt and ensemble them to enhance the evaluation process.
+We conduct an analysis to examine the influence of the number of evidence $k$, on the model's evaluation performance.
+As illustrated in Figure \ref{fig:hyper}(a), we compared the performance of ChatGPT with different values of $k$, namely 1, 3, 5, and 7.
+The model's performance increases and then tends to be constant or decreases slightly as $k$ becomes larger.
+Despite the slight decrease, the enhancement of the model effect by the MCE strategy is still significant, illustrating the stability of the MEC strategy.
 Consequently, we found that a $k$ value of $3$ yields an optimal performance.
 With this value, the model achieves a notable level of performance while keeping the API cost relatively low.

+We further investigate the impact of sampling temperature $t$ on evaluation performance.
+Figure \ref{fig:hyper}(b) illustrates that both low temperature (i.e., $0.2$ ) and high temperature (i.e., $1.4$) result in sub-optimal evaluation alignment.
+We believe that low temperature eliminates the randomness of sampling, weakening the effect of MEC, while high temperature compromises the quality of generation results, leading to poor performance.
+Hence, it is crucial to select an appropriate temperature (e.g., $0.6$ or $1.0$ in our experiments) for the LLM evaluators.